Invocatis/motif/README.md

 ## Modifiers

-Modifiers extend and specify how each of patterns can work.
+Modifiers extend, specify, and hack how the patterns work.
 Modifiers are attached to their patterns as metadata values.

 ### Equality Modifier